 My name is Eoin Reilly and since the rocky road in establishing the Wicklow Way website, I have gone on to set up several other trail websites (listed below).
 After Ireland's spectacular economic collapse in 2007, I had to reinvent my landscape photography business and I became more closely aligned with walking tourism.
 Trailhead was formed in 2008 and is the starting point online for buying all the relevant printed material for long-distance trails.

 Along the journey, I have written a guide book on the Causeway Coast Way for Rucksack Readers.
 I met, and subsequently married my wife, Colette Dunlea, on the lower slopes of Derrybawn on the Wicklow Way.
 Having tested our marriage vows on honeymoon on a particularly wet and treacherous Milford Track in New Zealand (see photo), we have gone on to have two young boys who are now following in their parent's footsteps and becoming active adventurers on the Irish hillside.

 Man on a Mission

-Whilst having pulled back on trail website development in order to remain close to home and raise our two boys, it is my ambition to properly document Ireland's 40+ long distance walking trails over the coming years, with the Beara Way in West Cork due for completion in Summer 2017.
+Whilst having pulled back on trail website development in order to remain close to home and raise our two boys, it is my ambition to properly document Ireland's 40+ long distance walking trails over the coming years, with the Beara Way in West Cork due for completion in October 2017.

 It takes over three months to put together a dedicated trail website and this is done best when there is no external red tape involved.
 It is through your support and custom through buying your maps and guidebooks through the Trailhead website that I can have the funding I need to continue in my pursuit in helping serve you with the planning of your walking holidays in years to come.